sighWang/feature-toggle-in-java/README.md

         <url-pattern>/togglz/*</url-pattern>
     </servlet-mapping>
 ```
-* login with admin role and open http://localhost:8080/togglz/
+* Then login with admin role and open http://localhost:8080/togglz/
+* Now we can use this page to toggle feature